 Welcome!
-Please watch this to get the most of your experience here and on the Positively Joy Facebook commmunity.
+Please watch this to get the most out of your experience here and on the Positively Joy Facebook community.
 Not a member yet?
 Click here, and Please join for free!

 A welcome to our social media ministry!

 Shea Watson on Joseph, the earthly father of Jesus

 Mike McDonald of The Bible Project